ycandau/biowearables_breath_sensor/README.md

 - Use the built-in browser system (stored locally in the browser history).
 - Import hex files.
 - Import repositories from Github.
-- Cut and paste Typescript files into the Javascript editor.
+- Cut and paste TypeScript files into the Javascript editor.

 The built-in system works fine, but there is no versioning and everything is lost if you erase your browser history.